CaskAle/iot-workshop/README.md

 ## Node-RED

 [Node-RED](https://nodered.org/) is a tool for developing [Node.js](https://nodejs.org/en/) JavaScript applications in a visual drag & drop fashion.
 It is a web browser based editor with a rich and extensible library of visual nodes that are linked together to describe the logical flow of an application.
-The basic premise of Node-RED is to pass a data object from node to node and alter/act on that data, at each node, before passing it on to the next node.
+The basic premise of Node-RED is to pass a JSON data object (msg) from node to node.
+Each node along the way will alter or act on that data before passing it on to the next node in the flow.
 Check out this short [Node-RED intro video](https://youtu.be/ksGeUD26Mw0?list=PLyNBB9VCLmo1hyO-4fIZ08gqFcXBkHy-6).

 ### Starting the Node-RED server